jayluxferro/GhanaPostGPS-REST-API/README.md

 ./live
 ```

+**NB:**
-**NB:** Default port is `5001`.
+* Default port is `5001`.
 Modify the 'run' scripts to change the default port.
 The API documentation is the same; replace the hostname with your instance's.

+* The default API keys are stored in the `.env` file.
+You can generate new keys <a href="https://ghanapostgps.sperixlabs.org" target="_blank">here</a>.

 ### Heroku
 1. Clone the project.